Popular Stories

 2. Drought

 Drought stress is the most common cause of leaf curl in citrus, and it is also the easiest to identify and remedy.
-You need to give more water to your fruit trees.
+All you need to do is give more water to your fruit trees!
+A great way to control and stabilise how much water your citrus trees get is to install irrigation or timed sprinklers, so they’ve got a consistent water source.

 3. Disease